User Guide

 Time interval in seconds.
 Suggested value: 20.
 Default value: 20.

 If any request processed by the Controller takes more than this number of seconds, then an email will be sent to the configured Webmaster.
 The email will state the number of milliseconds taken to process the request.
-Often, poor performance is caused by degradation not in the web application itself, but rather in the environment in which it is running.
+Often, poor performance is caused by degradation not in the web application itself, but rather in the environment in which it's running.

 MaxHttpRequestSize

-Suggested value : 51200.
+Suggested value: 51200.
 Minimum value: 1000.
 Default value: 51200.

 Maximum size in bytes of HTTP requests carrying no uploaded files.
 If such a request has a total size in excess of this value, then it will be discarded by WEB4J, and will not be made available to the application.
 This is intended only for requests whose unusually large size identify them clearly as hack requests.